dthies/moodle-mod_wizard/README.md

 the course where the preset is located.
 They also need the capability 'mod/wizard:addinstance' in the target course.
 By default the Editing teacher role should have these capabilities.
-6. When teacher is editing a course opens the activity chooser, the presets are displayed along with the standard activities.
+6. When the teacher editing a course opens the activity chooser, the presets are displayed along with the standard activities.
 7. When the teacher selects a preset, an editing form appears for the teacher to confirm.